 These are reinforcing fabrics that combine two or more different types of fiber.
 One common hybrid is a mixture of Kevlar with carbon fiber.
 The Kevlar provides high impact resistance, while the carbon fiber supplies the stiffness.
 Combinations of S-glass, Kevlar and carbon fiber are also available to optimize certain properties at minimum cost.

-Advanced Core Materials
+Boat Core Materials

 Core materials are often used to reduce weight and increase stiffness.
 Some builders core the entire boat; others construct with solid fiberglass from the waterline down and coring above, and still others use some mix of coring and solid glass throughout the boat.